abufazal/charts/README.md

 ## Guidelines

 1. Use the Issues section to report any issues or request new features
+2. Use the Discussion board for generic discssions related to the charts
 2. Raise a PR, if you would like to contibute any changes to these customized charts